F5Networks/f5-declarative-onboarding/docs/prereqs.rst

 - You must have an existing BIG-IP device with a management IP address.

-- You must have an existing **admin** user.
-If you are using 13.1.x, the BIG-IP contains an admin user by default (admin:admin), if you are using 14.x, reset the admin password before installing Declarative Onboarding.
+- You must have an existing user account with the Administrator role.
+If you are using 13.1.x, the BIG-IP contains an admin user by default.
+If you are using 14.x, reset the admin password before installing Declarative Onboarding.
 See |14| for information about secure passwords in BIG-IP 14.0 and later.

 - The BIG-IP must be running version 13.1.0 or later.

-- Your BIG-IP user account must have the **Administrator** role.

 - If you are using an F5 BYOL license, you must have a valid F5 Networks License Registration Key to include in your declaration.
 If you do not have one, contact your F5 sales representative.
 If you do not use a valid F5 license key, your declaration will fail.
 This is not a requirement if you are using a BIG-IP with pay-as-you-go licensing.